Six-Gun Gold

-Six Gun Gold is a 1941 Western film directed by David Howard and starring Tim Holt.
+Six Gun Gold is a 1941 western film directed by David Howard and starring Tim Holt, Ray Whitley and Jan Clayton.
+It was produced and distributed by RKO Pictures.

 Plot

 Don, Smokey and Whopper stop a runaway stagecoach and save passenger Jenny Blanchard on their way to Placerville, where the marshal is Don's brother, Brad.

 When he gets to town, Don finds someone impersonating his brother.
 The law counters by accusing Don and his pals of being horse thieves.
 Jenny vouches for their integrity with father Ben and sister Penny.

 It turns out the stagecoach line owner's assistant is behind a gold-shipment theft and other crimes.
 Don and local miners get involved, saving the day.

 Cast

 Reception

 The film made a profit of $22,000.
 It was also critically well received.